julia-users-zurich/julia-users-zurich.github.io/index.md

 title: Welcome to the Julia Users Group Zurich
 ---

-We meet regularly to discuss coding in Julia or just hang out.
+We meet to discuss coding in Julia or just hang out.

 There is a
 [Meetup page](https://www.meetup.com/de-DE/Zurich-Julia-User-Group/)